showell/elm-py/articles/AboutDict.md

 [Elm code](https://github.com/showell/elm-fasttrack/tree/master/src)
 for the board game.
-Despite being on the steepest part of Elm's learning curve, I made steady progress throughout the exercise and learned a lot about Elm itself, plus played around with SVG for the first time (having mostly worked with Canvas before that, and not even much of that).
+Despite being on the steepest part of Elm's learning curve, I made steady progress throughout the exercise and learned a lot about Elm itself.

 There was only one major irritation along the way.
 It turns out Dict only works on comparable data types for keys.